jamestnanthikattu/Data-Insights-with-Excel/README.md

 - **Visualization Planning**: Developing impactful visualizations (e.g., line charts, bar charts, scatter plots, histograms).
 - **Domain Knowledge**: Understanding public health insights, particularly influenza mortality trends and resource planning.

-- **How to Use This Repository**:
+### How to Use This Repositoryd
 - View Insights: Read the Influenza Death Report.pdf to understand the project's background and statistical findings.
 - Explore Data: Open the Comparison of Influenza Death Rate by Age.xlsx to explore raw data, analyses, and observations.
 - Build Visualizations: Use the integrated data and analysis to create impactful visualizations (e.g., charts, dashboards).

 ### Use Cases
 - **Public Health**: Facilitates planning, resource allocation, and intervention strategies for influenza seasons.
 - **Data Analysis**: Showcases the use of Excel for addressing real-world challenges with a systematic approach.